 The second step of the wizard is displayed.

 In this step, two columns are shown.
 The one on the right lists all of the data from the selected .bdex file that is going to be imported into the environment.
-By ticking each element individually you can Add or Remove data elements from this column in order to handpick the objects that you want to include in the import procedure.
+By ticking each element individually you can click > or < to add or remove data elements from this column, so you can handpick the objects that you want to include in the import procedure.

 Once you have moved the elements between the columns according to your needs, click Next to continue to the last step of the procedure.